A guide to the best scenic drives near London

 Surrey Hills area

-The Surrey Hills are picturesque and an area of outstanding natural beauty, so you could probably take a trip through every weekend for a year and never see the same place twice and never be bored or disappointed.
-But for a long Sunday afternoon trip, try the following:
+The Surrey Hills are picturesque and an area of outstanding natural beauty, so motorists could probably make a great day trip of it every weekend for a year and never see the same place twice and never be bored or disappointed.
+But for a scenic drive near London that takes you through southern England on a long Sunday afternoon, try the following:

-- Start by Leatherhead and use A24 to get to Horsham.
+- Start by Leatherhead and use A24 to get to the town of Horsham.

-- From there head to Five Oaks and on to Petersfield
+- From there head to Five Oaks hamlet and on to Petersfield town.

 - Then drive through country lanes to Chichester.